deliciousbrains/github-gardener/README.md

 Currently the script does:

-- Check for open PRs ready for review that are not mergeable, and adds a label and comment to the author
+- Check for open PRs ready for review that are not mergeable, and adds a label and comment to the author.
+- Checks for un-deleted branches on closed PRs, excluding branches with 'release' in their name.

 Coming soon: